-CL-MeltySynth is a port of the excellent MeltySynth by Sinshu from C# to pure Common Lisp.
+CL-MeltySynth is port of the excellent MeltySynth by Sinshu to Common Lisp.
+It is a library that provides MIDI music playback using SoundFonts for Common Lisp projects without a lot of dependencies.

 - Warcraft 2's "Human 1" by Glenn Stafford (CL-MeltySynth v2.0.0)